jason-sayeed/jason-sayeed/README.md

 - Coordinated complex projects and delegated tasks to team members to ensure timely completion.
 - Mentored the wider team on new and current processes to reduce systematic errors and delays.
 - Utilised analysis, experience and judgment ensuring each repair is completed by the right technician to a professional and high standard.
-- Proactively monitored system performance and identified potential areas of improvement.

 <a href="#top">↑ Back to Menu ↑</a>